mvs-develop/dev.bitshares.works/docs/bts_guide/migration/howto-exporting-wallet.rst

 rescan the blockchain for new transcations.
 Depending on the amount of accounts in your wallet, this steps should only take very few minutes.

-Since BitShares 0.9.3c, we have a Graphene compatible Export Keys function that can be accessed in two ways:
+Since DNA 0.9.3c, we have a Graphene compatible Export Keys function that can be accessed in two ways:

 * by accessing it in the main menu